notch1p/cl-welearn/README.markdown

 ## Usage

 Tested with SBCL in macOS and Linux, uses Bordeaux-Threads.
+It should work with most implementations.
 In Windows WINHTTP is used so it might be a bit different.

 Basic usage is similar to the original repo, but cookie login is deprecated.
 It now reads `WELEARN_ACCOUNT` and `WELEARN_PASSWORD`.
-The env has a lower priority then cli args.
+Envs have a lower priority than cli args.

 ## Building